German Institute for Economic Research: History

-1945 Prof. Dr. Ferdinand Friedensburg takes on being the President of the German Institute for Economic Research until 1968.
-Now, after the war, the main focus of economic research lies upon economic issues within the city of Berlin.
+takes on being the President of the German Institute for Economic Research until 1968.
+Following the war, the main focus of economic research lies upon economic issues within the city of Berlin.

-1950 The first Wochenbericht (Weekly Report) after the war is published, covering a detailed report about „Germany´ s economic situation at the end of 1945”.
+1950 The first Wochenbericht (Weekly Report) after the war is published, covering a detailed report about "Germany´ s economic situation at the end of 1945".

-1956 The German Institute for Economic Research moves into its new building in Koenigin-Luise-Straße.
+1956 The German Institute for Economic Research moves into a new building in Koenigin-Luise-Straße.

 1960 For the first time, the so-called “Grundlinien der Wirtschaftsentwicklung”, forecasts about current and future trends in Germany, EU and world economy, are published.
 They are referring to the year of 1961.